How to make our data accessible by our future generations?

 - Saved copies of email attachments and downloaded files like Insurance receipts, Bank Statements, Tax Challans,

 - Scanned copies of old invitations of family events,

 - Scanned copies of a handful of old books that I cherish and are not available elsewhere especially from the publishing firm (LIFCO) that my grandfather founded in 1929, and,

 - Lastly, copies of the stuff that I bought online and are copyright-free like Audio from iTunes, IEEE Periodicals that I subscribe to, and, Books that I really like from the huge collections of Internet Archive Books and Open Library, Project Gutenberg, Project Madurai and out of print magazines like Chandamama.

-The files are stored in my local server (check out the configuration and details in the blog post), with media files residing in the Plex Server software and Books in Calibre (the free ebook management software).
+The files are stored in my local server (check out the configuration and details in the blog post), with media files residing in the Plex Server software and Books in Calibre (the opensource ebook management software).
 Family members, mainly my sisters and my niece routinely send their pictures and videos, saying “You will keep it safe and give it to me when I want it!“.